bugzmanov/cleancode-critique/src/chapter_7.md

 }
 ```

+This is logically consistent approach, but requires **a lot** of boilerplate and ceremony.
+Depending on the application type this might be justified or not.

 # Don't pass null / Don't return null

-This advice that is hard to disagree with.
-When it comes to magic values, "null" is the king of magic.
+This advice that is hard to disagree with. "null" is one true magic value:

 ```java
 jshell> null instanceof String